 Are there laws that limit what debt collectors can say or do?

-Yes.
-There are both federal and state laws that debt collectors must follow.
+Answer: There is a federal and some state laws that limit what debt collectors can say and do.

 The Fair Debt Collection Practices Act (FDCPA)

 The Fair Debt Collection Practices Act (FDCPA) is the main federal law that governs debt collection practices.
 The FDCPA prohibits debt collection companies from using abusive, unfair or deceptive practices to collect past due debts from you.

 If you're having trouble with a debt collector, you can submit a complaint with the CFPB online or by calling (855) 411-CFPB (2372).
 You can also report any problems to your state's attorney general.
 You also may be able to sue a debt collector in state or federal court.

 The FDCPA covers the collection of mortgages, credit cards, medical debts, and other debts mainly for personal, family, or household purposes.
 It covers personal debt, not debts for business purposes.
 It also does not generally cover collection by the person from whom you first borrowed money, also called the original creditor.

 Communicating with debt collectors

 Generally speaking, debt collectors may not contact you at an unusual time or place, or at a time or place they know is inconvenient to you.
 If a debt collector knows that you're not allowed to receive the debt collector’s calls at work then the debt collector is not allowed to call you there.

 If a debt collector knows that an attorney is representing you about the debt, the debt collector generally must stop contacting you, and must contact the attorney instead.
 This is only true if the debt collector knows, or can easily find out, the name and contact information of your attorney.
 If an attorney is representing you and a debt collector calls, tell them which attorney is representing you and that the debt collector should contact the attorney, not you.